 1.8 miles in 2018, 33 points

 In 2018, M50 made an unbelievably long, straight trip crossing several ridges to the top of the ridge shared with M27(M), M57(F), and others, and hibernated on a shelterd lower flat nearby.
-M50 was lost in September 2019 with working transmitters, so may be re-found in the future.
+M50 was lost in September 2019, but re-found already in hibernation in December.

 M51(M), Dead, 520 grams was found 8/8/17, meeting with M15(M) in the power line ROW.
 He stayed in the area most of the remainder of the season, then moved away and hibernated in the power line ROW.
 GPS distance traveled: